teachamantofish/ehelp/input/spec.rst

 Theoretical energy
 ------------------------

 The first step is to calculate the theoretical energy required with 100% efficiency for all components.
+If a stone was at 1000', how much energy does it store?

-Note that newtons, joules, and gravity are metric constructs???.
+Note that the forumulas are metric (newtons, joules, and gravity (m/s squared).
 The formula is:

 ::